 - Course a bit boring in the central part

 |Time limit||6 hours (42K), 3 hours (21K)|

 Italy is a country famous for its art, food, wine, history… but not many know how interesting is the amount of running events organized in my country.
 A list offering many options for who wants to combine the enjoyment of the elements listed above, with the sense of accomplishment of crossing a finish line.

 Oddly enough, I participated to my first running event in Italy only this year.
 I did not stop with one, but I booked three: Napoli in February and Bari in October, before Verona in November.
 The pragmatic reason for this sudden interest into running in Italy?
 It is compulsory to have a medical certificate (valid one year attesting to be fit for athletic activity), and a membership card for athletics to run in Italy.

 The membership can be done online, at a cost of about 15 € (valid one year), while the medical certificate has a variable cost, around 50 €.
 For foreigners, italian athletic federation (FIDAL).
-The federation has loosen the medical requirements for foreigners to participate to events: running in Italy will be easier and less bureaucratic from abroad.
+The federation has loosen the medical requirements for foreigners to participate to events: running in Italy is now easier and less bureaucratic, coming from abroad.